jgkiang/Project-2-The-Movie-Biz/README.md

 TRANSFORM

-For the Oscar csv file, we had to filter only the Best Picture winners and nominees from 2001 to 2019.
+For the Oscar csv file, we used only the Best Picture winners and nominees from 2001 to 2019.
 (The reason for this timeframe is because Metacritic was launched in 2001.)
+This involved dropping the other categories (Best Director, Best Actor, etc.) and years (1921-2000).

-Then to obtain box office and Metascore information, we took data from the OMDB API and converted that into a CSV.
+Then to obtain box office and Metascore information, we took data from the OMDB API (using the Oscar nominees and winners from the previous CSV) and converted that into a new CSV.

 Finally, we merged the two dataframes together to give us data that could be loaded into our final database.
+For our

 LOAD